BethanyProctor/weather-dashboard/README.md

   N/A

   ## Usage
   This app is simple to use.
-All you need to do is visit the site and enter your city.
+All you need to do is <a href="https://bethanyproctor.github.io/weather-dashboard/">visit the site</a> and enter your city.
 You don't need to download anything at all to use it!
   </br>
   </br>
   Languages : HTML CSS JavaScript